-The 2012 Jeffrey M. Trent Lectureship in Cancer Research
+The 2012 Jeffrey M. Trent Lecture in Cancer Research

 Cancer Genomes and Their Implications for Basic and Applied Research